-Diffuse knapweed is native to Eurasia and was introduced to North America in the late 1800s as a contaminant in alfalfa and clover seed.
+Diffuse knapweed is native to Eurasia and was introduced to North America as a contaminant in alfalfa and clover seed.

-The flowers of diffuse knapweed are white to pink in colour and are surrounded by triangular bracts that narrow into short, stiff spines.
+The flowers of diffuse knapweed are white to pink in colour and are surrounded by triangular bracts, which are modified leaves underneath the flower petals, that narrow into short, stiff spines.
 Leaves are alternate, deeply lobed, and covered in fine hairs that give them a grey-green appearance.

 Diffuse knapweed has a single upright stem that can reach heights up to 100 cm.